 Menus, Stats, Maps, Etc.

-Menus, stats, maps, and other screens where you make choices based on images are what is most often overlooked and makes games inaccessible that would otherwise be accessible enough to play.
-It’s because, when using an image, the self-voicing doesn’t have any text to read unless you give it some.
+Menus, stats, maps, and other screens where you get info or make choices are often overlooked, and it makes games inaccessible that might otherwise be accessible enough to play.
+It’s usually because these screens utilize images, and when using an image, the self-voicing doesn’t have any text to read unless you give it some.
 It’s usually as simple as adding alt text.

-If there are any images with text or images/screens in which something happens that isn’t stated in the text, it needs to be described while the self-voicing or screen reader mode is toggled on.
+If there are any images with text or images/screens in which something happens that isn’t stated in the text, it needs to be described in the text when the TTS mode is toggled on.
 (I know there’s a way to do this in Ren’Py so that certain text only shows while self-voicing is on.)

 Descriptions of Characters and Settings

 When new characters are introduced, always give them some sort of name, rather than just putting question marks or nothing.
 Even if the name is “Tall Stranger” before the player knows their real name.
-When the text is read aloud, if there’s no name stated before the dialogue, it can be confusing as to who is talking or what’s going on.
+The name gets stated before dialogue, so if there’s no name, it can be confusing and impossible to know who is talking or what’s going on.